Sevicode/CA_hackathon_space/README.md

 **User Stories :**
 * User can search for planet and be directed to the related information page
-* When in the information page the user can click on *moon* and get some more information
+* When in the information page the user can click on *moon* and get some more information about that moon

 **Features**
 * Search function